coord-e/ccc/README.md

 make
 ```

-You'll see a compiled binary at `./build/ccc`.
+You'll see a compiled binary under `./build/`.

 You can add `DEBUG=0` to get an optimized build of `ccc`.